Types of Isopods – A Collector’s Guide (Cool & Cute Species)

-Just like his bold pop art creations, these little critters come in a huge variety of vivid colors and patterns.
-But they’re not mere walking canvases – they’re valuable cleaning custodians in terrariums and vivariums.
+Just like his bold pop art creations, these little critters come in a wide variety of vivid colors and patterns.

-In this article, we’re going to run down 12 of the isopods with the funkiest designs (in a loose order of increasing rarity).
+In this article, we’re going to run down 12+ different types of isopods with the funkiest designs (in a loose order of increasing rarity).

 So, stay till the end to see the rare masterpieces.